AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 We're going to hang on this metaphor, which he said in a speech earlier this week, talking up the budget.

-Most incredibly badly designed tunnel, because the problem with that is you'd drive in with your six-foot-wide vehicle and it would narrow, and you'd be trapped in the middle.
+Because the problem with that is you'd drive in with your six-foot-wide vehicle and it would narrow and you'd be trapped in the middle.
+Yeah.

-if the tunnel is narrowing, it's not a tunnel you should have entered in the first place.
+If the tunnel is narrowing, it's not a tunnel he should have entered in the first place.
 I think he was, was he not thinking of an esophagus?

 that's clearer, isn't it?
 You know, we've swallowed the bitter medicine.